agawrysiuk/aws-learning/README.md

 Also, there was manually added and configured:
 - Cognito pool + Cognito app client

+To deploy the backend, you need to use the command `sls deploy --stage dev`.

+You can open the frontend application directly by calling `ng serve`.

 ## What more can be done to this project?
 For the lack of time, this project is unfinished.
 There are some things that would be best added here:
 - Implement registration confirmation